What Is Urogynecology and Reconstructive Pelvic Surgery?

-Female pelvic medicine and reconstructive surgery, sometimes called female urology or urogynecology, is a subspecialty focused on genitourinary conditions that frequently affect women.
+Urogynecology and reconstructive pelvic surgery is a subspecialty focused on genitourinary conditions that frequently affect women.

-Urologists specializing in female pelvic medicine and reconstructive surgery typically have completed a five- to six-year residency through the American Board of Urology and are board-certified (or board-eligible) in Urology.
+Urologists specializing in urogynecology and reconstructive pelvic surgery typically have completed a five- to six-year residency through the American Board of Urology and are board-certified (or board-eligible) in Urology.